roytang/blog/content/posts/2005/06/bitty-browser.md

         <a href="http://b1.bitty.com/browser/xmlparser/?mode=delicious_username&feed_url=http%3A%2F%2Fdel%2Eicio%2Eus%2Frss%2Froytang"><br /> Open &#8220;del.icio.us links&#8221; in a new window<br /> </a><br /> <a href="http://www.bitty.com/"><br /> About Bitty Browser<br /> </a><br /> <a href="http://www.turnstyle.com/"><br /> About Turnstyle<br /> </a></td> </tr> </tbody> </table>

         <p>
-          &#8230;but this one doesn&#8217;t seem to work on Firefox though, all I get are Google ads?
+          &#8230;but this one doesn&'t seem to work on Firefox though, all I get are Google ads?
 Am I doing something wrong?
         </p>

         <p>
-          Let&#8217;s try the launch link:
+          Let&'s try the launch link:
         </p>

         <p>